SNAP payment error rates by state

 What causes high error rates?

-SNAP payment errors stem from systemic issues rather than individual failures.
-The most common causes include incorrect income calculations during eligibility determination, outdated household composition data, failure to account for deductions and exemptions, delayed processing of recertification paperwork, and manual data entry mistakes in legacy systems.
-States with high caseload-to-worker ratios are particularly vulnerable, as overtaxed caseworkers have less time to verify each application thoroughly.
+SNAP improper payments stem from systemic issues, not individual failures.
+The most common causes include incorrect income calculations during eligibility determination, outdated household composition data, failure to account for deductions and exemptions, delayed processing of recertification paperwork, and manual data entry mistakes in legacy eligibility systems.
+States with high caseload-to-worker ratios are particularly vulnerable: eligibility workers managing hundreds of cases a month have less time to verify each application against every data source.
+USDA FNS Quality Control analyses consistently identify income reporting (both earned and unearned) as the leading source of improper payments, followed by expense deductions and household composition.

 Regional patterns and trends

-Accurate payments mean eligible families receive the correct amount — no overpayments that trigger clawbacks, no underpayments that leave households short.
+Accurate payments mean eligible families receive the correct benefit amount.
+No overpayments that trigger clawbacks, no underpayments that leave households short.
+Strengthening payment accuracy protects the nutrition safety net for the people who rely on it.

 Frequently asked questions

-Common questions about SNAP payment error rates, OBBBA cost-sharing, and state performance.
+Common questions about SNAP improper payment rates, H.R.
+1 cost-sharing, and state performance.

 What is a SNAP payment error rate?+

-A SNAP payment error rate measures the percentage of Supplemental Nutrition Assistance Program (SNAP) benefits that are issued incorrectly — either overpayments to ineligible recipients or underpayments to eligible ones.
+A SNAP payment error rate measures the percentage of Supplemental Nutrition Assistance Program (SNAP) benefits that are issued incorrectly, either overpayments to households or underpayments to eligible ones.
 These rates are determined through the USDA's Quality Control (QC) review process, which audits a statistically representative sample of cases in each state.
-The FY 2024 combined error rate includes both over-issuance (9.26% nationally) and under-issuance (1.67% nationally) errors.
+The FY 2024 combined error rate includes both over-issuance (9.26% nationally) and under-issuance (1.67% nationally) improper payments.

 Which state has the highest SNAP error rate?+